Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/Michael/project-description.md

 The variable used to measure a more specific intention of getting children is called "frt69" Question in Survey:"Do you plan to have a child in the next 3 years?"
 (1=Not at all.
 5=Yes, certainly).

 1.1.
-What is the correlation between satisfaction with relationship with the general intention to get children and the correlation between  satisfaction with relationship with the more specific intention to get children (in the next 3 months).
+What is the correlation between satisfaction with relationship with the general intention to get children and the correlation between satisfaction with relationship with the more specific intention to get children (in the next 3 years).

 1.2.
 Make a wonderful graph!
 On the x-axis: sat3.
 On the y-axis frt69.
-I want to see how much percent of people are in each box (there are 55 boxes because sat3 goes from 0 to 10 and frt69 goes from 1 to 5).
+I want to see how much percent of people are in each box (there are 55 boxes because sat3 goes from 0 to 10 and frt69 goes from 1 to 5.
+So you have to visualize all possible combinations of variables.
+E.g. x% have answered: sat3=0 and frt69=1, y% have answered sat3=1 and frt69=1, and so on.).

 1.3.
 Why do you think that people who are satisfied with their relationship the most are seemingly less likely to get children in the near future?

 1.4.
 What statistical problems do we run into?
 (Hint: Look at the distribution in the variable sat3.
-How manny percent are unsatisfied or very unsatisfied?)
+How many percent are unsatisfied or very unsatisfied?)

 ### Task 2